-Did you know that First Responders are higher risk for skin cancer than the general public?
+Did you know that First Responders, especially firefighters, are higher risk for skin cancer than the general public?
 Bravia Dermatology is committed to prevention and early detection of skin cancer.
 Bravia Dermatology also offers world-class skin cancer management.

 Here are some reasons why skin cancer is more common or severe in first responders: